Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation

 \subsection{Paper Roadmap}

 In \Cref{sec:relate_work} we review related prior work.
 In \Cref{sec:unweighted-minhash} we outline an analysis of the standard \emph{unweighted} MinHash method for inner product estimation.
-While this analysis falls far short of our desired goal (it requires strong assumptions on $\bv{a}$ and $\bv{b}$) the section serves as a technical warm-up for our main result on Weighted MinHash.
-We present that main result (\Cref{thm:main}) in \Cref{sec:main_result}.
-Finally, in \Cref{sec:exp} we support \Cref{thm:main} with an empirical comparison of our method with linear sketching and unweighted hashing methods.
+This analysis serves as a technical warm-up for our main result (\Cref{thm:main}) on Weighted MinHash, which is presented in \Cref{sec:main_result}.
+Finally, in \Cref{sec:exp} we support \Cref{thm:main} with a detailed empirical evaluation of our method.